 North and South Korea on Sunday (17 February) held their first talks on reunification for six years.

-North and South Korea on Sunday (17 February) held their first talks on reunification for six years.
+Background: North and South Korea on Sunday (17 February) held their first talks on reunification for six years.
 They adjourned after eighty minutes, with an agreement to meet again on the seventh of March.

 SYNOPSIS: Reunification would bring together a total of fifty-three million people living in both South and North Korea.
 Reuters news agency reported that the delegates agreed in principle to re-open a telephone link between their capitals, Seoul in the south, and Pyongyang in the north.